 Configuring the Jira Cloud connector is the first step prior to connecting the Jira Cloud service to Workplace Search, and requires that you create an OAuth App from the Jira Cloud platform.

 Step 1.
 From the Workplace Search administrative dashboard’s Sources area, locate Jira Server and click Configure.
-You are presented with a Public Key.
-Copy the key and keep it handy, as we’ll need it in just a second.
+You are presented with a Public Key and a Consumer Key.
+Copy these keys and keep them handy, as we’ll need them in just a second.

 Step 2.
 Log in to Jira as an administrator.
 We must manually navigate to Application Links, which are found at:

 Step 3.
 Next, enter the host value for your Workplace Search deplyment.
 Click Create new link:

 This operation will fail, and is normal behavior for the time being.

 Step 4.
 Confirm the link, and proceed.
 A modal appears.
 Provide the information accordingly: